 I don’t know what exactly got me interested in lifting weights, but the influence of Arnold Schwarzenegger and Rocky movies as a kid probably played a huge part.
 I can still remember watching Rocky 4 in the early 90s and immediately dropping down to perform push-ups after his climactic victory.

 Growing up, I was always a very active kid, participating in everything from baseball, basketball and swimming to tennis and soccer.
-I even learning how to skate through my mother who was a former figure skater.
+I even learned how to skate through my mother who was a former figure skater.

 I started strength training during my college years as an art student, where I walked into the gym as a skinny guy looking to “get jacked.”
 That early experience in the gym got me hooked, instilling a drive in me that helped me discover my true calling: Coaching.